pulumi/pulumi-az-pipelines-task/overview.md

 ### Pulumi Access Token

-A Pulumi access token is required so that the Pulumi task can log you into your account on app.pulumi.com.
-Since the task runs in a CI environment, you can specify the access token using a build variable `pulumi.access.token`, which the task will automatically map to the necessary environment variable `PULUMI_ACCESS_TOKEN` when it invokes the `pulumi login` command.
+A Pulumi access token is required so that the Pulumi task can log you into your [account](https://app.pulumi.com/account/tokens) on https://app.pulumi.com.
+Since the task runs in a CI environment, you can specify the access token using a build variable `PULUMI_ACCESS_TOKEN` for logging into your account non-interactively.

+> The Pulumi Access Token is a sensitive value.
+Click on the padlock icon to mark it as a secret when you save it in your Pipeline variables or variable group.

 ## Example Pulumi app